 The last time the brothers saw each other in person was on September 10, 1996, when they were each sentenced to life in prison.

 The brothers claimed that they were driven to commit the murders after their father sexually abused them as children.
 But prosecutors claimed that the brothers’ true motive was money — and that they wanted to gain access to their parents’ millions.

 Prison officials initially decided to house the brothers separately due to fears that they might conspire to escape.
-Leslie Abramson, Erik Menendez’s attorney at the time, called housing the brothers separately “exceedingly cruel and heartless.”
+At the time, Erik Menedez's then-attorney, Leslie Abramson, reportedly said housing the brothers separately was “exceedingly cruel and heartless.”

 For more on this case, watch the “The Menendez Brothers” episode of Investigation Discovery’s The Crimes That Changed Us on discovery+.